Beauvais Cathedral: Interior

-Several of the chapels contain medieval stained glass windows made from the 13th through to the 15th centuries.
+The interior of the cathedral features a soaring ribbed vault similar in style to other Gothic French cathedrals constructed around the same time.
+The nave is slightly taller than that of St Peter's Basilica in Rome at 46.2 m.
+A formerly often-quoted beginning date of 1247 was based on an error made by an early historian of Beauvais.
+Several of the chapels inside contain stained glass windows made from the 13th through to the 15th centuries.
 In a chapel close to the northern entrance, there is a medieval clock (14th – 15th century), possibly the oldest fully preserved and functioning mechanical clock in Europe.
 In its vicinity, the highly complicated Beauvais astronomical clock with moving figures was installed in 1866.